Bundles of metric structures as left ultrafunctors

-\end{theorem} Here we consider the set of sets of $\mu$ as a direct set by reverse inclusion. \begin{lemma} Suppose that $\ca{M}$ is a full subcategory of an ultracategory $\ca{M}^+$ which is closed under the ultraproduct functor, then it is an ultracategory with such restriction of the ultraproduct functor \end{lemma}
+\end{theorem} Here we consider the set of sets of $\mu $ as a directed set by reverse inclusion. \begin{lemma} Suppose that $\mathcal{M}$ is a full subcategory of an ultracategory $\mathcal{M}^{+}$ which is closed under the ultraproduct functor, then it is an ultracategory with such restriction of the ultraproduct functor. \end{lemma}

-Theorem \ref{categorical ultraproduct} and lemma \ref{categorical ultraproduct lemma} are just restating proposition 1.3.7 of \cite{lurie2018ultracategories}, and a proof can be found there.
+Theorem~\ref{categorical_ultraproduct_VTEX1} and Lemma~\ref{categorical_ultraproduct_lemma_VTEX1} are just restating proposition 1.3.7 of \cite{lurie2018ultracategories}, and a proof can be found there.

-The lemma \ref{categorical ultraproduct lemma} allows us not only to consider categories having directed colimits and products, but full subcategories of those closed under the ultraproduct construction given by such directed colimit of products.
-The main example of such ultracategories is the ultracategory of models of first order theory which is a full subcategory of the category of structures of the same signature (similarity type).
+The Lemma~\ref{categorical_ultraproduct_lemma_VTEX1} allows us not only to consider categories having directed colimits and products, but full subcategories of those closed under the ultraproduct construction given by such directed colimit of products.
+The main example of such ultracategories is the ultracategory of models of a first-order theory, which is a full subcategory of the category of structures of the same signature (similarity type).

 We highlight this construction in the case of $\mathsf{Set}$, and this extends to all first-order theories.
 The construction is an application of \ref{categorical_ultraproduct_VTEX1}: First, we define the ultraproduct of non-empty sets by